 The lecture provides the main presentation of course material, and will follow as closely as possible the calendar and lecture outline provided in this guide.
-Attendance in lecture is required.
+Attendance in lecture (by zoom) is required.
 You are responsible for learning lecture material missed due to an excused absence.
-Please be on time to class, and if you must leave early, sit in the back of the lecture hall.
-When your lecturer or a fellow student is talking to the class, please do not talk to your neighbor.
-Even in a large lecture hall this can disturb students around you so they cannot concentrate.